LilithMnatsakanyan/Reinforcement-Learning/Tic-Tac-Toe/README.md

 - **Policy Updates**: Uses different strategies for first and second players.
 - **Judging System**: `judge.py` evaluates game outcomes for training.

----

-Let me know if you'd like any refinements! 🚀